Congratulations on taking the first step in knowing more about yoga!

 Practicing yoga postures, breathing exercises and medication makes your mind and body stronger and healthier.
 The benefits of yoga include; improved body awareness, circulation, muscle tone, flexibility, strength, and endurance, and lowered fat, pain and stress levels.

 No!!!!
 You do yoga to become more flexible.
 YogaTech provides blocks, bolsters, straps, and adjustments to help with improving the flexibility of those that are less supple.

 The best benefits come from practicing yoga every second day i.e. 3-4 times/week.
 Any less, and progress will be slow.
 Any more, and you run the risk of injury.

 There really is no right or wrong time.
 It depends on the type of person you are.
 Find what fits into your schedule the best and stick with it.
 It is better to do yoga at a time you can, rather than not doing yoga because it is the “right” time of day.

-A vinyasa yoga practice involves yoga asanas which flow from one to the next in coordination with the breath.
-It is of a faster pace (yang) compared to more relaxing forms of yoga (yin)
+A vinyasa style yoga practice which involves yoga asanas which flow from one to the next in coordination with the breath.
+It is of a faster pace (yang) compared to more relaxing forms of yoga (yin).